ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### Why doesn’t the newly bridged token appear in my wallet automatically?

 Tokens are not held by your C-chain address, but rather in the token's smart contract.
 You have to tell your wallet \(i.e. Metamask\) which smart contracts to check for balances held by your addresses.

+#### Does the Avalanche Bridge support transferring NFTs?

+The Avalanche Bridge does not currently support NFT transfers.

 ### Supported Chains